 In honor of Paul McCartney's birthday today, we're looking back at all of the Beatles weddings in pictures.
 We're major Beatles fans at Brides, and we've pored over every Beatles album on Spotify—played the songs on repeat, shed some tears (of joy), got nostalgic, and yearned for peace, just like you.
-And while we could go on and on about the many romantic first dance song opportunities (All You Need is Love, In My Life, Something, I'm Happy Just to Dance With You, just to get you started), it's time to talk about the many loves of all the Beatles.
-More specifically the Beatles weddings that still make us swoon.
-They may have had nine brides between them, but these Beatles weddings were so subtle and under the radar (lots of register's offices to keep the screaming fans away), while still hitting all the fashionable '60s staples (miniskirts galore).
+And while we could go on and on about the many romantic first dance song opportunities ("All You Need is Love," "In My Life," "Something," "I'm Happy Just to Dance With You," just to get you started), it's time to talk about the many loves of all the Beatles.
+More specifically, the Beatles weddings that still make us swoon.
+They may have had nine brides between them, but these Beatles weddings were so subtle and under the radar (lots of register offices to keep the screaming fans away), while still hitting all the fashionable '60s (miniskirts galore), '70s, and '80s staples.

 John Lennon and Yoko Ono, March 20, 1969

 They were a force to be reckoned with.
 John Lennon met and fell in love with Yoko Ono in 1966.
-At the time, Lennon was famously married to Cynthia Lennon, with whom he shared a son, Julian.
+At the time, Lennon was married to Cynthia Lennon, with whom he shared a son, Julian.
 After John's divorce from Cynthia was final, John and Yoko were free to tie the knot.
 And they wanted to do it in true romantic fashion, on the train to Paris.

 "We wanted to get married on a cross-channel ferry.
-That was the romantic part," Lennon said in the Beatles' Anthology documentary.
+That was the romantic part," Lennon said in The Beatles' Anthology documentary.
 "We went to Southampton and then we couldn't get on because she wasn't English, and she couldn't get the day visa to go across.
 They said, 'Anyway, you can't get married.
-The Captain's not allowed to do it any more.'
+The captain's not allowed to do it any more.' "

 The couple then went on to get married at the British Consulate Office in Gibraltar in a quick 10-minute ceremony.
-The absolute picture of 1960s hippie fashion (hello Age of Aquarius), John and Yoko both wore white for the big day with unkempt hair and oversized sunglasses and hat for Yoko.
+The absolute picture of 1960s hippie fashion, John and Yoko both wore white for the big day with unkempt hair and oversized sunglasses and hat for Yoko.
 In the Beatles song "The Ballad of John and Yoko," John recounts the wedding day.

 John and Yoko famously honeymooned in bed.
 The couple, staged a one week "bed-in" in Amsterdam as a demonstration and call for peace.
 These two never did anything by the books.

 Paul McCartney and Linda Eastman, March 12, 1969

-George and Pattie Boyd
+George Harrison and Pattie Boyd, January 21, 1966

-The woman who inspired two of history's most romantic songs, Something and Wonderful Tonight, broke the hearts of millions of girls by marrying George Harrison on January 21, 1966.
-The couple, who was constantly surrounded by media attention, decided on an early morning registry office in Surrey, to keep things quiet at the peak of Beatlemania.
+The woman who inspired two of history's most romantic songs, "Something" and "Wonderful Tonight," broke the hearts of millions of girls by marrying George Harrison on January 21, 1966.
+The couple, who were constantly surrounded by media attention, decided on an early morning register office in Surrey, to keep things quiet at the peak of Beatlemania.

-"The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy.
-Brian Epstein was there and Paul McCartney, who was George's best man," Boyd wrote in her autobiography Wonderful Tonight.
+"The ceremony took place early in the morning at Epsom register office, in Surrey, not the most glamorous place, and the room was very hot and stuffy," Boyd wrote in her autobiography, Wonderful Tonight.
+"Brian Epstein was there and Paul McCartney, who was George's best man."

-Boyd would famously go on to marry Harrison's best friend, and frequent collaborator, Eric Clapton, and inspire two of his biggest hits, Wonderful Tonight and Layla, while Harrison would marry Olivia Harrison.
+Boyd would later go on to marry Harrison's friend and frequent collaborator, Eric Clapton, and inspire two of his biggest hits, "Wonderful Tonight" and "Layla," while Harrison would then marry Olivia Harrison.

-Ringo and Barbara Bach
+Ringo Starr and Barbara Bach, April 27, 1981

-While Richard Starkey, aka Ringo Starr, married his first wife Maureen Cox in 1965, his second wedding to Barbara Bach would call for the first Beatles reunion since the death of John Lennon.
+While Richard Starkey, a.k.a.
+Ringo Starr, married his first wife Maureen Cox in 1965, his second wedding to Barbara Bach would call for the first Beatles reunion since the death of John Lennon.

 The couple has stood by each other through serious troubles (including Ringo's 1988 stint in rehab), and is still married, and seemingly head over heels for each other.